OpenCadia/OpenCadia/README.md

 > sudo usermod -a -G dialout $USER

 > sudo usermod -a -G tty $USER
+After that, you have to restart the computer.

 If your port is still not listed, you can try just running the program with superuser rights: